agbabaumut/flickr-city/README.md

 ## Credits

 This app was created by Umut Ağbaba.
-Special thanks to the creators of the following libraries:

-- Alamofire

-## Contributing

-To contribute to this project, please submit a pull request with your changes.
-All contributions are welcome!